-According to a report, claims management will shift from 80% traditional and 0% no-touch to 30-40% traditional and 15-20% no-touch by 2030.
-Such a groundbreaking shift points towards the rising popularity of touchless claims processing or Straight-Through Processing (STP) of claims.
-This trend comes as no surprise considering that modern-day policyholders want to be in greater control of the quality of service they are getting from their insurers.
+Modern policyholders want to be in greater control of the quality of service they are getting from their insurers.
 They no longer prefer to wait around to report a loss or schedule visits with an adjuster to assess the impact or intensity of a loss.
-They want to be serviced – and they want it fast.
-Therefore, the insurers need to reimagine their claims and completely transform their operation to become a dynamic, cost-effective, and most importantly efficient system.
+They want to be serviced, and they want it fast.
+Therefore, the insurers need to reimagine their claims and completely transform their operation to become a dynamic, cost-effective, and most importantly, an efficient system.
+Against such a background, touchless, automated claims processing makes a case for itself.

-Against such a background, touchless claims processing makes a case for itself.
-As the name indicates, touchless claims processing is an innovative workflow wherein the claims handling – from the first notice of loss (FNOL) to settlement – is entirely no-touch, that is, having zero human involvement or interference.
-Touchless claims processing leverages technologies like artificial intelligence (AI) / Machine Learning (ML), big data, data analytics, remote sensors, etc., as well as smartphones and mobile apps to transfer the benefits or covered sum of an insurance policy straight into the hands of the policyholder based on the business rule engines.
-Therefore, this process is also known as Straight-through processing of claims.
-The resulting digital ecosystem is used for claims reporting, capturing loss information, raising invoices, running system audits, and communicating between customers and insurers.
-Here’s taking a look at why insurers should embrace touchless claims processing starting 2023 and beyond.
+As the name indicates, touchless claims processing is an innovative workflow, wherein the claims handling is entirely no-touch.
+In other words, the entire claims processing cycle from the first notice of loss (FNOL) to settlement has zero human involvement or interference.
+Digital claims processing leverages technologies like AI, ML, big data, data analytics, remote sensors, etc., to transfer the benefits or covered sum of an insurance policy straight into the hands of the policyholder.

 How Can Touchless Claims Processing Benefit Insurers?

 Naturally, the first question to come to mind of any insurer when considering a business disruption, especially a digital one pertaining to insurance claims management, is “what’s in it for me?”
+Well, allow us to break it down for you.
+The advantages of touchless claims in insurance can be summarized in the following points:

-- Customers crave on-demand services.
-As such, touchless claims processing can be a great way to meet such a demand and extend self-servicing options Insurance companies can cut down on operational costs, especially for expenses relating to printing, mailing, and managing paperwork and more importantly manual intervention
+- Insurance companies can cut down on operational costs, especially for expenses relating to printing, mailing, and managing paperwork and more importantly manual intervention

 - The claims processing cycle goes from 10-15 days with an average of 3-4 touches to 2-3 days with 1 or fewer touches

-- The imminent reduction in turnaround times also sets the stage for greater customer satisfaction and higher NPS score that enriches the customer experience
+- The imminent reduction in turnaround times also sets the stage for greater customer satisfaction and a higher NPS score that enriches the customer experience

 - The infusion of technology, automation, and a data-based approach to claims management will make the process more streamlined and accurate